The PROS & CONS of Settling Your Workers' Comp Case!

 When Not to Settle

-Recent or Upcoming Surgeries: If you’ve had a recent surgery or have one scheduled soon, it’s generally not a good time to settle.
-Surgeries can come with complications and additional recovery costs that should be factored into any settlement agreement.
+You've Had or Are About to Have Surgery: If you’ve recently had surgery or have one scheduled soon, it’s usually best to wait.
+Surgery can bring unexpected complications and recovery costs that should be factored into your settlement.

 Pro Tips for Settling Workers' Compensation Cases

-Settling a workers' compensation case can be a complex process, but with the right strategies, you can navigate it more effectively.
-Here are some pro tips to help you settle your case wisely:
+Settling a workers' comp case can feel overwhelming, but with the right game plan, you can make smarter decisions.
+Here are some tips to help you get the best outcome:

 Contact Us For Help With Your Workers' Compensation Case